 PGY4s spend a rotation in Summit, New Jersey.
 The experience builds on working relationships and experiences developed during previous rotations throughout the course of the residency program.
 Each PGY4 assumes responsibility for planning educational conferences and daily operative schedules.
 Attendings are heavily invested in resident education, and the PGY4 can tailor their experience to gain more experience in his or her area of interest.
 PGY4s spend their days in the operating room, gaining proficiency in a wide variety of general surgical, oncologic, and vascular procedures.
 PGY4s coordinate the care of their patients in a team approach with a Columbia surgical intern or an Overlook Family Practice intern.

 Each PGY4 spends one rotation as the senior surgical housestaff for the care of inpatients, overseeing interns and physician extenders on the General Surgery and Vascular services.
 Additionally, the PGY4 sees all overnight Vascular surgery consults with the consult PGY2, presenting their assessment and plan to the Attending.
 Operative opportunities exist in management of surgical emergencies in conjunction with the Vascular Surgery service.

 As a PGY4, residents are encouraged to investigate areas of professional or personal interest, perhaps gaining a deeper understanding of a subspecialty.
 Unlike the PGY5 year, electives in the 4th year can be external to the main teaching hospital.
-Residents are encouraged to utilize international partnerships through Columbia University as opportunities to increase aware of global health needs and to investigate surgical practice and technique in other cultures.
-Recently, residents have done rotations at hospitals in Brazil, Kenya, Ethiopia and Korea.
+Residents are encouraged to utilize international partnerships through Columbia University as opportunities to increase awareness of global health needs and to investigate surgical practice and technique in other cultures.
+Recently, residents have done rotations at hospitals in Malawi, India, Brazil, Kenya, Ethiopia and Korea.